jax-ml/jax/README.md

 - [MAML Tutorial with JAX](https://colab.research.google.com/github/google/jax/blob/master/notebooks/maml.ipynb).

 ## Installation
 JAX is written in pure Python, but it depends on XLA, which needs to be compiled and installed as the `jaxlib` package.
 Use the following instructions to build JAX from source or install a binary package with pip.

+We support installing or building `jaxlib` on Linux and macOS platforms, but not Windows.
+We're not currently working on Windows support, but contributions are welcome (see #438).

 ### Building JAX from source
 First, obtain the JAX source code, and make sure `scipy` is installed.